Ballet for Seniors

 Celebrate your achievements

-Why is this one of the best parts of the year?
+Why is this one of the best times of the year?
 Well, because we believe strongly in our Simply Ballet value to “Celebrate Achievement” and assessments help us to do this in a fun and rewarding way.

 Assessments are not compulsory, but we do encourage you to consider them.